sunilabrahamindia/sunilabraham/publications/facebook-shares-10-key-facts-free-basics-wrong-with-all-10.md

 created: 2025-11-14
 ---

-**Facebook Shares 10 Key Facts About Free Basics: What's Wrong With All 10** is an interview with Sunil Abraham published in *Catch News* on 24 December 2015.
+**Facebook Shares 10 Key Facts About Free Basics: What's Wrong with All 10** is an interview with Sunil Abraham published in *Catch News* on 24 December 2015.
 In this piece, Sunil Abraham responds point-by-point to Facebook's advertisement titled *"What Net Neutrality Activists Won't Tell You"*, countering each of the platform's claims about Free Basics.

 ## Contents